Triplkrypl/avr-net-enc28j60/README.md

 // return: 1 on success, 0 on any error
 unsigned char TcpReceiveData(const unsigned char connectionId, const unsigned short timeout, unsigned char **data, unsigned short *dataLength);

-// actively close any TCP connection, you can disconnect inactive clients as server or client have to notify server that ending communication
+// actively close any TCP connection, you can disconnect inactive clients as server,
+// or client have to notify server that ending communication
 // return: 1 on success, 0 on any error
 unsigned char TcpDisconnect(const unsigned char connectionId, const unsigned short timeout);
 ```